Karins-Coils/CastleDice/README.md

 ## Database Setup

 If you installed the Postgres.app, you should have access to the following commands.
 Use them to create the database and the user.
 Type 'admin' into the password prompt when asked.
-This matches what we've listed in `CastleDice/config/settings/local.py`
+This matches what we've listed in `CastleDice/config/settings/local.py` and `CastleDice/config/settings/test.py`

 ```
 createdb CastleDice
+createdb CastleDiceTest
 createuser -s -W admin
 ```